Dollar-Store-Copenheimer/.github/profile/README.md

 We also offer a Minecraft Fabric mod that adds new features to the game to help players find servers.
 The mod adds a server browser that allows players to easily search for servers based on location, game mode, player count, and more.
 It also includes a favorites list, so players can easily keep track of their favorite servers.

-Our Minecraft Fabric mod can be downloaded from our [GitHub repository](https://example.com).
+Our Minecraft Fabric mod is being worked on.

 ## Getting Started